Beyond Vintage Rotation: Bias-Free Sparse Representation Learning with Oracle Inference: Introduction

 The framework~\eqref{eq_general} accommodates a broad class of models used for representation learning.
 One popular example is the linear latent variable model $\bY = \bA\bz + \bE$, where $\bE$ denotes additive noise.
-This specification covers, among others, linear factor models~\citep{bai2003inferential,bai2012statistical}, stochastic block models~\citep{abbe2018community,mao2021estimating}, and latent class models~\citep{hagenaars2002applied,lyu2025degree}.
-Beyond the linear setting, the framework also covers generalised latent variable models~\citep{skrondal2004generalized,bartholomew2011latent} and nonlinear factor models~\citep{fernandez2016individual,chen2021nonlinear,wang2022maximum}, where suitable link functions accommodate binary, ordinal, count, or compositional data.
-More broadly, our framework~\eqref{eq_general} accommodates representation learning approaches that do not specify the parametric form of $\cP(\cdot|\cdot)$ and instead focus on optimising certain loss functions~\citep{udell2016generalized,chi2019nonconvex}.
+This specification covers, among others, linear factor models~\citep{bai2003inferential,bai2012statistical}, {independent component analysis~\citep{hyvarinen2001independent},} stochastic block models~\citep{abbe2018community,mao2021estimating}, and latent class models~\citep{hagenaars2002applied,lyu2025degree}.
+Beyond the linear setting, the framework also covers generalised latent variable models~\citep{skrondal2004generalized,bartholomew2011latent} and nonlinear factor models~\citep{fernandez2016individual,chen2020structured,chen2021nonlinear,wang2022maximum,chen2025item}, where suitable link functions accommodate binary, ordinal, count, or compositional data.
+More broadly, our framework~\eqref{eq_general} accommodates representation learning approaches that do not specify the parametric form of $\cP(\cdot|\cdot)$ but focus on optimising certain loss functions~\citep{udell2016generalized,chi2019nonconvex}.
 See Examples~\ref{example_1}--\ref{example_3} in Section~\ref{sec_setup} for details.

-It is often of great interest to learn a sparse representation matrix $\bA$.
-The origin of this idea can be traced back to \citet{thurstone1947vectors} in psychological measurement, where it is argued that a ``scientifically meaningful'' latent structure should exhibit a sparse pattern in the representation map.
+It is often of interest to learn a sparse representation matrix $\bA$.
+This idea can be traced back to \citet{thurstone1947vectors} in psychological measurement, where it is argued that a ``scientifically meaningful'' latent structure should exhibit a sparse pattern in the representation map.
 Specifically, in \eqref{eq_general} with $\lambda(\bz) = \bA\bz$, sparsity in $\bA$ implies that many observed responses depend on only a small subset of the latent variables.
-This enhances the interpretability of the latent structure as the resulting mapping produces a clearer relationship between latent variables and groups of observed responses, thus making the latent variables easier to interpret and to associate with concrete scientific meanings.
+This enhances the interpretability of the latent structure, as the resulting mapping clarifies the relationship between latent variables and groups of observed responses, making the latent variables easier to interpret and associate with concrete scientific meanings.
 This conceptually simple principle has been widely adopted to learn interpretable latent structures from data, with applications across psychology, education, genetics, and social sciences~\citep{andersonintroduction,mulaik2009foundations,bartholomew2011latent,bengio2013representation,kline2023principles}.

 To learn a sparse representation matrix $\bA$, rotation methods are widely used.
 They select among equivalent representations the one that minimises a certain rotation criterion.
 In particular, one starts with an initial estimate $\hat\bA$, and then searches over rotated versions $\hat\bA\bG$ to find the minimiser of a function $Q(\bA):\RR^{q\times r}\to \RR$: